liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/search.md

 1. **Page Structure Development**: Build or modify the page framework in `index.vue`, import required components
 2. **Business Logic Development**: Implement state management and business logic for search in `hooks.tsx`, call related methods in `index.vue`
-3. **Event Handling**: Add or remove logic for search input, history click, suggestion click, etc. in the template
+3. **Event Handling**: Add or remove logic for search input, history click, suggestion click, etc. based on the template
 4. **Style Adjustment**: Adjust component styles as needed.
 It is recommended to use TDesign's default styles as much as possible to avoid compatibility issues from custom styles.

 ## Extension Suggestions {#ext}